markheath/azure-funcs-identity-based-connections/README.md

 ## Deploying to Azure

 The `deploy.ps1` script guides you through the steps to deploy this to Azure and test it out.
 Note that you'll probably need to make a few changes to names of resources to deploy this yourself - it's not intended to be run in one go.

+## Testing

+When you call the CreateOrder endpoint, it will send a storage queue message, and that will trigger two blobs being created in each of the storage accounts.
+Those will in turn trigger two blob-triggered Functions.

+When you call the ServiceBusTest endpoint, it will send a ServiceBus message, which will trigger the ServiceBusQueueTrigger function.

+And the `StartNewOrderProcess` endpoint triggers a simple durable functions orchestration.

 ## Useful links